-Everyday, thousands of photographs are taken in every major city on Earth.
-There are no shortage of shots of Big Ben, the Eiffel Tower, and the Empire State Building.
-After a while though, these pictures get kind of boring.
+Every day, thousands of photographs are taken in every major city on Earth.
+There is no shortage of shots of Big Ben, the Eiffel Tower, and the Empire State Building.
+After a while, though, these pictures get kind of boring.
 There's a certain stale, uneventful air surrounding sterile landscape shots of New York and Berlin.
 To paraphrase Don Delillo, photographs are the reinvention of history.
 They're supposed to capture something ineffable and create a sentimental past for future observers.
 With this in mind, we've scoured the Internet to find photos that capture the heart and history of some of the world's most famous cities.

 Suffragettes protesting in the street, 1911

-Women weren't allowed to vote in the UK until 1918 and even though was two years before the U.S. gave women the vote, London had now shortage of protests over the issue.
+Women weren't allowed to vote in the U.K. until 1918, and even though it was two years before the U.S. gave women the vote, London had no shortage of protests over the issue.
 Led by women like Annie Kinney, the suffragette movement was ultimately successful following the conclusion of World War 1.

 Philippe Petit walks on a tight rope fastened between the Twin Towers, 1974